awwx/meteor-offline-sim/README.md

 tab, to the other tab it would appear that its variables were being changed at random times.

-However when one window opens another with `window.open`:

-    childWindow = window.open("/child")

-and when a web page has iframes opened on the same domain, the two windows *do* have access to each other's data and functions.
-This is possible because there is actually only one runtime environment shared between the parent window and the child windows: one event loop, and one memory space.
+However when a web page has iframes opened on the same domain, the two windows *do* have access to each other's data and functions.
+This is possible because there is actually only one runtime shared between the parent window and the child windows: one event loop, and one memory space.

 The simulator emulates browser tabs by opening each "tab" in an iframe.
 This allows each tab to be running its own copy of Meteor,